MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD05_DEMO.md

 23. In the **ViewComponentsExample – Microsoft Visual Studio** window, on the **FILE** menu, click **Save All**.

 24. In the **ViewComponentsExample – Microsoft Visual Studio** window, on the **DEBUG** menu, click **Start Without Debugging**.
     >**Note**: The browser displays a table with cards.
-Each card contains information about a person, including: First Name, Last Name, Address, and a Phone.
+Each card contains information about a person, including: First Name, Last Name, Residance, and a Phone.

 25. In Microsoft Edge, click **Close**.